© Missing - We are looking for Denise

 The person writing to you is a mother who is suffering, just like all of you.

-I have always tried to fight to bring my daughter home, and to find out the truth about what happened to her.
-You, like me, have suffered the greatest wrong a person can endure: seeing your children violated for no reason.
-A blind and perverse evil struck them, and a thousand times we would have wished it struck us instead of our children... but today we are the ones left here, having survived them or desperately searching for them.
-I would like to ask all of you to give meaning to the injustice you have suffered by helping me to establish a committee for the promotion of an international task force for the search for missing children.
+I have always tried to fight to bring my daughter home, and to know the truth about what happened to her.
+You, like me, have suffered the greatest wrong that a person can receive, that of having seen your children violated for no reason.
+A blind and perverse evil that struck them and that a thousand times we would have wished had struck us instead of our children... but today we are still here, having survived them or desperately searching for them.
+I would like to ask all of you to give meaning to the injustice you have suffered by helping me to establish a committee for the promotion of the international task force for the search for missing children.
 I have worked hard together with my collaborators to try to create new horizons and never abandon hope, so today I ask you to be united and to overcome the resistance that a single parent encounters in their desperate attempt to change things.
-Consider, if you will, the evil that has struck us as a very rare disease: if we do not unite, we will remain isolated cases, drops in the ocean, and lost in our pain.
+Consider, if you wish, the evil that has struck us as a very rare disease: if we do not unite, we will remain isolated cases, drops in the ocean and lost in our pain.Instead, by joining our forces we can do a lot and this is what I ask of you.
+Get in touch with me, I look forward to your reply with confidence.

 I greet you and warmly embrace you.